Halo 5: Guardians

 Halo 5: Guardians is a 2015 first-person shooter game developed by 343 Industries and published by Microsoft Studios for the Xbox One.
-The plot follows two fireteams of human supersoldiers: Blue Team, led by Master Chief, and Fireteam Osiris, led by Spartan Locke.
-When Blue Team goes AWOL to track down the artificial intelligence construct Cortana, Master Chief's loyalty is called into question and Fireteam Osiris is sent to retrieve him.
+Set in the 26th century, the plot follows two fireteams of human supersoldiers: Blue Team, led by Master Chief, and Fireteam Osiris, led by Spartan Locke.
+When Blue Team goes absent without leave to track down the artificial intelligence construct Cortana, Master Chief's loyalty is called into question and Fireteam Osiris is sent to retrieve him.
+Players fight enemies with an armament of different weaponry and vehicles in story-based and multiplayer modes, including a larger-format 24-person mode called Warzone.

 343 Industries started to plan Halo 5 shortly after the release of its predecessor, Halo 4.
 In late 2012, the team set goals for the game, including larger campaign and multiplayer areas.
-Like Halo 4, it uses motion capture for character animation.
-It features new abilities and character designs, but does not feature any offline capabilities or local networking.
-It has a game engine that scales its resolution to maintain a frame rate of 60 frames per second.
+Different departments worked collaboratively to build off each other's work for the campaign mode.
+The move to the Xbox One console allowed the development of the Warzone mode alongside traditional multiplayer modes, part of 343 Industries' focus on allowing for different play styles.
+Its game engine dynamically adjusts its resolution to maintain a frame rate of 60 frames per second; the focus on performance meant that offline capabilities or local networking were not included.

 Microsoft announced the game at E3 2013.
-The game sold five million units within three months and is the fifth-best selling game for the Xbox One.
+The game sold five million units within three months and is the seventh-best selling game for the Xbox One.
 Upon release, Halo 5 received positive reviews from critics, with praise directed at its gameplay, visuals, level design and multiplayer modes.
 However, the game's single-player campaign met divided responses, with criticism directed at its story, writing, and ending.
 A sequel, Halo Infinite, was released on December 8, 2021.